alinkaZ/SiDo/README.md

 # Solution
 We are working on a mobile application that gives the opportunity for women in Pakistan to learn how to sew.
 SiDo is educational, social and a hub for women in Pakistan.
-SiDo has a simple interface for that is easu to use by people with low levels of literacy and digital skills.
+SiDo has a simple interface for that is easy to use by people with low levels of literacy and digital skills.
 It has three main features:
-- learning platform
+- learning platform divided into three levels; for beginners, intermediate and advanced.
-- social platform
+- social platform where user can ask questions and communicate with others.
-- integrated hub place for trading and exchanging materials, patterns and selling finished products.
+- integrated hub for trading and exchanging materials, patterns and selling finished products.

 ### How
 “Si do” means “Sew it” in urdu.
-And with the Si Do app, Women can develop their digital skills, discover new patterns, learn how to sell their clothing designs, and be a source of inspiration and be inspired by other women, who share same interest, around the globe.
+And with the Si Do application, women can develop their digital skills, discover new patterns, learn how to sell finished products, and be a source of inspiration and be inspired by other women, who shares the same interest.

-With Si Do, women can communicate, collaborate, and help build a community of women from distant cultures and from right next door.
-These relationships help them support one another, solve common problems, and work together, to create new small businesses, in homes around the world.
+With Si Do, women can learn, communicate, collaborate, and help build a community of women from distant cultures and from right next door.
+These relationships help them support one another and work together to create new small businesses in the communities.

 <img src="Sewing.jpg">

-“Si do”, is also a “school”, for everybody, with teachers from around the world, who can work together, to exchange fabrics or accessories, and to sell clothes and services, on both local and global markets.
+/*“Si do”, is also a “school”, for everybody, with teachers from around the world, who can work together, to exchange fabrics or accessories, and to sell clothes and services, on both local and global markets. */

 ### What
 Based on our research we know that not all women in Pakistan have a mobile phone.
 Instead many of these women have access to smartphones through their children.